 banner image

-Burnout and Stress: How to Recognize the Signs and Bounce Back
+Burnout & Stress: How to Recognize the Signs and Bounce Back

 Many people think of burnout as simply feeling exhausted after a long week at work or school.
 But burnout is much more than temporary fatigue.

 Burnout is a state of chronic physical, emotional, and mental exhaustion caused by prolonged and unmanaged stress.
-It doesn’t just impact your energy—it affects your mood, your thinking, your body, and your sense of purpose.
+It doesn’t just impact your energy—it affects your mood, your thinking, and your physical health.

 Left unaddressed, burnout can begin to shape how you see your work, your relationships, yourself, and the world around you.